maxluk/bert-azureml-training/README.md

     * Click **Get started**!
     * In the welcome screen click on **Take a quick tour** button to familiarize yourself with Azure ML studio.

+3. Upgrade to Enterprise Edition

+    * Azure ML workspace provides advanced capabilities in its Enterprise Edition.
+    * To unlock Enterprise Edition click on **Automated ML** tab in the left navigation bar.
+    * Then, in the Upgrade dialog box, click **Upgrade**.

-3. Create Azure Machine Learning Notebook VM
+4. Create Azure Machine Learning Notebook VM

     * Click on **Compute** tab on the left navigation bar.
     * In the Notebook VM section, click **New**.
     * Enter Notebook VM name of your choice and click **Create**.
 Creation should take approximately 5 minutes.

-4. Clone this repository to Notebook VM in your Azure ML workspace
+5. Clone this repository to Notebook VM in your Azure ML workspace

     * Once Notebook VM is created and in Running state, click on the **Jupyter** link.
 This will open Jupyter web UI in new browser tab.
     * In Jupyter UI click **New > Terminal**.
     * In terminal window, type and execute command: `ls`
     * Notice the name of your user folder and use that name to execute next command: `cd <userfolder>`
-    * Clone the repository of this workshop by executing following command: `git clone https://github.com/microsoft/bert-stack-overflow.git`
+    * Clone the repository of this workshop by executing following command: `git clone https://github.com/maxluk/bert-cloud-architect-boot-camp.git`

 5. Open Part 1 of the workshop

     * Go back to the Jupyter window.
-    * Navigate to `bert-stack-overflow/1-Training/` folder.
+    * Navigate to `bert-cloud-architect-boot-camp/1-Training/` folder.
     * Open `AzureServiceClassifier_Training.ipynb` notebook.

 You are ready to start your workshop!
 Have fun.